aw2755/estore/docs/DesignDoc.md

 ## Executive Summary

-This is a summary of the project.
+This is a summary of the project. plus

 ### Purpose
 > _Provide a very brief statement about the project and the most